DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Networking-and-Content-Delivery-Services/AWS-VPC/NAT-Gateway.md

 So, it provides **outbound Internet access** but **blocks inbound Internet connections**.

 ---
+🧠 Simple Definition (Layman Terms)

+Think of a NAT Gateway like a one-way door:

+Inside → Outside (Allowed) ✅

+Outside → Inside (Blocked) ❌

+Your private servers can go out to the internet, but hackers from the internet can’t directly come in.
+---

 ## ⚙️ Why Do We Need a NAT Gateway?